-This article has been republished by kind permission of Fairhaven School.
+This article has been republished by kind permission of Fairhaven School and whilst written with Fairhaven in mind is just as applicable to the philosophy of our setting.

 By Romey Pittman, Fairhaven parent, co-founder and former staff member.